wzyb-52/cs61a/Notes/notes.md

 + A key of a dictionary cannot **be or contain** a mutable value.
 + The dictionary type supports various methods of iterating over the contents of the dictionary as a whole, such as `keys`, `values`, and `items`.
++ In Python 3.6+, the order of items in a dictionary is the order in which they were added, while items appeared in an varbitrary order for the Python 3.5 or an earlier version.

 +++++